10 Signs Your Current Website Is Outdated and Needs to be Redesigned

 There are a few things you can do to make it easier for your users to navigate your website:

 • Simplify the layout.
-Remove any clutter from the page and make sure the most important information is prioritized.
+Remove any clutter from pages and make sure that the most important information is prioritized.

 • Organize content with taxonomy.
-If you have a lot of content, make use of taxonomy terms to link pieces of content together under categories.
-This will alleviate the pressure of putting everything in your main navigation, while making it easier to search for content.
+Got a lot of content?
+Use taxonomy terms to link pieces of content together under categories.
+This means you don’t have to put everything in your main navigation, but it’ll be easier for users to search your content.

-• Make sure that menus are easy to operate on mobile.
+• Ensure menus are responsive.
+Your website navigation needs to be easy to operate on mobile devices.

-2) Your Website is Content-Heavy and It's Hard for New Users to Understand What You Do
+2) Your Website is Content-Heavy and Hard to Understand

-• Users shy away from interacting with you further because they're not sure if they're in the right place
+• They're not sure if they're in the right place

 How Do I Solve This Issue?